Mozart and smallpox: Leopold's decision against inoculation

 Medicine had made only slight progress against the disease in Mozart's time.
 Around the second decade of the 18th century the method of inoculation, which had originated in Asia, reached European countries.
-Inoculation was not the same as the vaccination which later succeeded in eradicating the disease; rather, an inoculated person was treated with live smallpox virus, taken from pustules of the mildest variety of smallpox that could be found.
+Inoculation was not the same as the vaccination which later succeeded in eradicating the disease; rather, an inoculated person was treated with active smallpox virus, taken from pustules of the mildest variety of smallpox that could be found.

 Inoculation offered immunity to smallpox, but the procedure carried a definite risk that the inoculated person could die from smallpox as a result.
 Thus, many parents felt that they would rather do nothing, risking future smallpox arriving at random, rather than carry out a deliberate act that might well kill their children immediately.

 As Mozart biographer Ruth Halliwell points out, it is in this context that we must interpret a letter sent by Leopold Mozart on 22 February 1764 to his landlord and friend Lorenz Hagenauer concerning smallpox:

 They are trying to persuade me to let my boy be inoculated with smallpox.
 But as I have expressed sufficiently clearly my aversion to this impertinence they are leaving me in peace.
 Here inoculation is the general fashion.
 But for my part I leave the matter to the grace of God.
 It depends on His grace whether He wishes to keep this prodigy of nature in this world in which He placed it or to take it to Himself.

 From the modern perspective—with most children now made safe from several terrible diseases by vaccination—it is easy to make the superficial interpretation that Leopold was acting foolishly, relying on divine will when direct action was available that would have helped his children.
 However, since in Leopold's day it was not firmly established that inoculation was beneficial, his remarks can be seen to be more of appeal to religion to resolve what must have seemed an impossible dilemma.